 Copper and Wood Hoods

-Nothing beats a showstopping vent hood to crown the cooking space with drama.
-Hammered copper with rivet details or hand-carved wood coverings create focal features full of texture.
+Nothing beats a showstopping vent hood to crown the cooking space with drama, and brick’s warm variation works especially well with neutral tones.
+Hammered copper with rivet details or hand-carved wood coverings create focal features full of texture, while warm whites and muted greens are natural hues often used in the color scheme around rustic flooring.

 Integrate shelving, railing accents, and ambient lighting.
 Choose to command commercial-grade vent power to match the imposing style.
 Make the vent hood the custom kitchen island’s crowning jewel.